aradarbel10/aradarbel10.github.io/_posts/2025-11-16-adams-alpha-family.md

 **Remark:** As a rule of thumb, construction of Smith-Toda complexes gets harder for the lower primes.
 For instance, the next self-map at $p=2$ is $v_2^{32}$.
 Similarly at the prime $p=3$, at height $1$ there actually does exist a $v_1$-self map, but at height $2$ the best we can do is $v_2^9$.
 Not much is known beyond those, and proving existence/non-existence of Smith-Toda complexes is one of the greatest mysteries of the field.

 Nowadays, Greek letter elements are studied primarily via the classical Adams spectral sequence, or the Adams-Novikov spectral sequence, but when Adams originally constructed his $\alpha$-family this fancy language was not yet available.
-So if you try reading Adams paper you will not find any mention of $v_n$-maps or anything like that.
-My goal here is to explicitly connect Adams's construction to the modern perspective.
+So if you try reading Adams's paper you will not find any mention of $v_n$-maps or anything like that.
+My goal here is to explicitly connect his construction to the modern perspective.

 ### Strategy
 In the above, I started from saying how we want periodic families in the stable stem, and to get those we look for self-maps on some auxilary complex.
-I remind: we seek a map $G : \Sigma^k Y \to Y$ such that $A,A^2,A^3,\cdots$ are all nontrivial, and once we have that we can define the elements $g_t \in \pi_{kt}\mathbb{S}$ by
+I remind: we seek a map $A : \Sigma^k Y \to Y$ such that $A,A^2,A^3,\cdots$ are all nontrivial, and once we have that we can define the elements $\alpha_t \in \pi_{kt}\mathbb{S}$ by

 $$\Sigma^{kt}\mathbb{S} \xrightarrow{i} \Sigma^{kt}Y \xrightarrow{A^r} Y \xrightarrow{j} \mathbb{S}$$

 where $i,j$ are some other maps.
 As mentioned earlier, the case I have in mind will use the Moore spectrum $Y = \mathbb{S}/p$, and the maps $i : \mathbb{S} \to \mathbb{S}/p$ and $j : \mathbb{S}/p \to \mathbb{S}^1$ will be respectively the bottom-cell inclusion and the top-cell projection.

 **Remark:** At the prime $2$, most of Adams's attention is on the case where $i$ is, still, the bottom-cell inclusion, but where $j$ is a map $\overline\eta$, a certain lift of the Hopf fibration.
-The resulting families of elements are his famous $\mu_r$-families (for $r\equiv 1,2\mod 8$).
+The resulting families of elements are his famous $\mu_r$-families (for $r\equiv 1,2\mod 8$)[^3].

 But notice that the existence of a self-map on $\mathbb{S}/p$ is equivalent to that of a self-map on $\mathbb{S}$ whose order in the homotopy group is $p$.
 So to construct the family $\alpha_t$, Adams started from just finding an appropriate $\alpha_1$, then recovering $A$ from that, and only then extending $\alpha_t$ to all $t\geq 1$.